Interstate Commission on the Potomac River Basin

 Washington Metropolitan Area Water Supply Alternatives

-This study assesses a range of solutions to increase the capacity of the region’s water supply, which could fail to meet unrestricted demands by 2040.
+This study assesses a range of solutions to increase the capacity of the region’s water supply, which may not under all conditions meet unrestricted demands by 2040.
 The Washington Metropolitan Area Water Supply Alternatives Study provides information on alternatives out to 2085 to help ensure strategic options are available over that planning horizon.
 Alternatives were evaluated by their abilities to maintain reliability in the face of growing metropolitan area water demand, decreasing river flows due to upstream use, and the potential impacts of climate change.
+In January 2018, the ICPRB Commissioners adopted a resolution encouraging action on the study results.

 Evaluation of Travilah Quarry for Water Supply Storage